Impax Environmental Markets 04 December 2018

 One such company, held at launch and in the portfolio today is Tomra.
 Tomra is now the dominant supplier of machinery to tackle the “war on plastics”.
 Reverse Vending Machines (RVMs) are probably the only way for countries to achieve EU targets for 90% recycling under the EU Plastics Strategy.
 Tomra’s R&D efforts have meant that they are now world leaders in robotic vision and sensing equipment, which has seen them expand their end markets significantly.

-Tomra is a good illustration of how Impax invest ahead of the crowd.
+Tomra is a good illustration of an Impax owned stock.
 As at 31st Dec 2006 Impax was the 16th biggest investor in the company, at a point when 34.9% of the company was held by “foreign” (ie non-Norwegian) entities.
 As at 31st Dec 2017, Impax was the tenth biggest investor and 77.3% of the company was owned by “foreign” entities.
-We believe this underlines how IEM provides a very differentiated exposure, and will complement most existing funds in an investment portfolio.

 IEM recently adjusted its gearing arrangements, replacing a flexible revolving credit facility with a fixed rate loan.
 It now has a five-year fixed rate loan of £15m and US$20m, with interest rates on the loans of 2.910% and 4.504% per annum respectively.
 The current level of net gearing is 4%, according to Morningstar.

-IEM’s rerating continues.
-It would seem that investors have finally sat up and taken notice of the excellent performance and differentiated proposition.
+IEM’s discount continues to narrow.
 Having bought back 10m shares over the first half of 2017, the board have not had to enter the market since then.
 The discount has narrowed in considerably of its own accord, and the shares now trade at a premium to NAV of 2.3%.